 Process for Election

-Nominees for the positions of National President and Vice President will each be given 10 minutes and all other nominees, regardless of how many nominations are received for a position, will be granted 4 minutes during the AGM to speak to their nomination.
-Voting will be conducted on Saturday the 15th of November 2019 during the continuance of the AGM at the NZISA Student Congress.
+Nominees for the positions of National President and Vice President will each be given 10 minutes and all other nominees, regardless of how many nominations are received for a position, will be granted 4 minutes to speak to their nomination.
+By-election voting will be conducted at our SGM on Friday 28th February 2020.

 Secretary – NOMINATIONS OPEN

 The duties of the Secretary shall include, but are not limited to:

 - Maintaining incoming and outgoing correspondence with respect to the governance of NZISA; and

 - Informing Executive members of all Executive Meetings; and